ahmediraja/AppTimeTracker/README.md

 To use this, make sure to 'pip install pyobjc'.

-*The activities.json file will be created automatically if it doesn't exist*
+*The activities.json file will be created automatically if it doesn't exist.*

 This app just tracks the apps being used and for how long.
 I am planning on making an application that visually represents the usage down the line.